Viet Thanh Nguyen: Early life and education

 Seven years after arriving in America, Viet's older brother, Tung Thanh Nguyen (Nguyễn Thanh Tùng), whom he calls "the original refugee success story", entered Harvard University.
 Tung graduated four years later with a B.A. in philosophy, and earned an M.D. in 1991 from Stanford University.
 Tung is the Stephen J. McPhee, MD Endowed Chair in General Internal Medicine and Professor of Medicine at the University of California, San Francisco.
 He also served as a Commissioner on President Barack Obama’s Advisory Commission on Asian Americans and Pacific Islanders (2011–14) and as the Chair of the Commission (2014–17).

-As a child, Viet often enjoyed reading literature about the Vietnam War, preferably those from the Vietnamese perspectives, which were rather rare at the time in comparison with the overwhelming amount of American narratives.
-While growing up in San Jose, Viet attended St. Patrick School, a Catholic elementary school, and Bellarmine College Preparatory.
+As a child, Nguyễn often enjoyed reading literature about the Vietnam War, preferably those from the Vietnamese perspectives, which were rather rare at the time in comparison with the overwhelming amount of American narratives.
+While growing up in San Jose, he attended St. Patrick School, a Catholic elementary school, and Bellarmine College Preparatory.

-Viet attended UCLA for a quarter and the University of California, Riverside for a year before finishing his studies at the University of California, Berkeley.
+Nguyen attended the University of California, Riverside for a year and UCLA for a quarter before finishing his studies at the University of California, Berkeley.
 He graduated Phi Beta Kappa in 1992 with a Bachelor of Arts in English and Ethnic Studies.
 At the age of 26, he earned a PhD in English from Berkeley in 1997.

 Teaching career

-Viet spoke at Borah High School (above) and The Egyptian Theatre (below) in 2018.
+Nguyen spoke at Borah High School (above) and The Egyptian Theatre (below) in 2018.

-In 1997, Viet moved to Los Angeles for a teaching position as an assistant professor at the University of Southern California in both the English Department, and in the American Studies and Ethnicity Department.
+In 1997, Nguyen moved to Los Angeles for a teaching position as an assistant professor at the University of Southern California in both the English Department, and in the American Studies and Ethnicity Department.
 In 2003, he became an associate professor in the two departments.
 He is currently the Aerol Arnold Chair of English and Professor of English, American Studies and Ethnicity and Comparative Literature.

-Viet was appointed the 2023 Charles Eliot Norton Professor of Poetry at Harvard University and presented a series of six lectures titled To Save and to Destroy.
+Nguyen was appointed the 2023 Charles Eliot Norton Professor of Poetry at Harvard University and presented a series of six lectures titled To Save and to Destroy.
 His series is the first to be given in person on Harvard’s campus since 2018.
-Viet is also the first Asian American to lead the Charles Eliot Norton Lecture Series, alongside other writers such as Jorge Luis Borges, T. S. Eliot, and Toni Morrison.
+Nguyen is also the first Asian American to lead the Charles Eliot Norton Lecture Series, alongside other writers such as Jorge Luis Borges, T. S. Eliot, and Toni Morrison.

-In addition to teaching and writing, Viet serves as cultural critic-at-large for the Los Angeles Times, he is also the founder and editor of diaCRITICS, a blog for the Diasporic Vietnamese Artists Network.
+In addition to teaching and writing, Nguyen serves as cultural critic-at-large for the Los Angeles Times, he is also the founder and editor of diaCRITICS, a blog for the Diasporic Vietnamese Artists Network.